Wayback Machine : Internet Archive

 to "Take The Wayback Machine With You".
 Drag the Wayback link

-to your browser's toolbar (also called a Links bar).
-Now, when you click
+to your browser's toolbar (a.k.a.
+Links Bar).
+Now, when you click a link

-a link to a website OR to website content and the link is dead, just click
+to a website OR to website content and the link is dead, just click your

-your Wayback toolbar link and you'll be transported to a calendar with
+Wayback toolbar link and you'll be transported to a calendar with links

-links to any historical versions of the website or the file at the Wayback
+to any historical versions of the website or the file at the Wayback Machine.

 [You'll just have to play with this tool to learn how useful it can be